In the current article we will review the following causes:

 In our journey to become internal \ outbound spam professionals (unfortunately, at the current time, there is currently no such university degree), we will need to:

-- Know about the major causes for internal \ outbound spam scenario.
+- Know about the major causes of internal \ outbound spam scenario.

 - Know what troubleshooting tools to use for detects the particular cause.